MerinArangassery/vansahSeleniumJavaDemo/Jenkins Pipeline to execute Vansah.md

 ## Overview

 This Jenkins pipeline is designed to build and test a Maven-based Java project and integrate with Vansah Connect for test result management.
-It demonstrates a complete CI/CD workflow using Jenkins, Maven, NodeJS, TestNG and the Vansah Connect CLI.ent app, and handle post-build actions.
-It performs the following:
+It demonstrates a complete CI/CD workflow involving Jenkins, Maven, NodeJS, TestNG, Vansah Connect CLI and Vansah Test Management app.

+ The following stages are performed:

 1. **Builds and tests the Maven project**.
 2. **Installs the [@vansah/vansah-connect](https://www.npmjs.com/package/@vansah/vansah-connect) npm package**.